ordowerm/modemaster_react/public/constants/constants.README.md

   :  This is used for displaying accidentals in the InfoPane, as well as chords in the ModeWheel.

+  noteIds:
+  : Array of 7 strings, each corresponding to a note in the scale OR a scale degree.
+  :  This field exists for extensibility purposes while I'm still deciding on how to organize the data.
+  :  I might replace it with programmatic generation of note names, as opposed to storing that data in a JSON array.

   tensions:
   : Array of 3 strings, each corresponding to whether an accidental should be applied at the 9th, 11th, and 13th scale degree, in order.
   : Technically, I could just access the 2nd, 4th, and 6th scale degrees from the accidentals field to accomplish this.
 That might be a fun way to show off array destructuring in React or something.
 I'll consider refactoring.